 Understanding that different mental health conditions affect people at different ages, Rolling Hills Hospital offers superior care for senior adults who are battling mental health issues that are unique to individuals of advanced age.
-Just like the other programs at Rolling Hills, our Geriatric Treatment Program delivers individualized care that meets the needs of each patient who comes to us for treatment.
+Just like the other programs at Rolling Hills in Ada, Oklahoma, our Geriatric Treatment Program delivers individualized care that meets the needs of each patient who comes to us for treatment.
 Our services are administered with the utmost compassion and our qualified staff, which includes psychologists, nurses, licensed therapists, social workers, mental health technicians, recreational therapists, and other mental health professionals, is expertly trained to provide treatment in the most caring manner possible.

 The Geriatric Treatment Program at Rolling Hills Hospital is an inpatient program that treats the following disorders:

 - Bipolar disorder

 Additionally, our geriatric programming treats a vast array of other behavioral concerns that affect elderly individuals by implementing the following therapeutic interventions that are designed to decrease decline in cognitive functioning, improve coping skills, and cease problematic behaviors:

 - Group therapy